WriteTech-Hub/writetech-doc-review/reviews/review.md

 As a background, I have no knowledge of web scraping.
 Reading the documentation and following the instructions helped me understand web scraping and what Crawlee does.
 I also gained more knowledge about web scraping, crawling (which I heard a lot about but am not sure what it is), and so on.

 I rate the document 3 on a scale of 1 to 5.
 Why 3?
 I'm one of those readers who read line-by-line when I want to understand something more.
 Sometimes, I had to read a paragraph a couple of times to understand the information because some sentences were not straightforward and too wordy.
-Additionally, the back-to-back admonitions distracted me because I felt I needed to read them all thoroughly.
+Additionally, the back-to-back admonitions distracted me because I felt like I had to read them all thoroughly.

 ## 11. Additional Comments